ashifujjmanRafi/Informatics_Lab/researchNote.md

 For Smart traffic light control, Initially it will be controlled with perspective of two value time and number of cars,following x waiting time.How to done it dynamically?

 <img title="initial idea" alt="Alt text" src="/home/rafz/Documents/Informatics_Lab/WhatsApp Image 2024-04-30 at 1.34.09 PM.jpeg" width="400">

+Next week there will be no meeting.
+**Disscussion with me** <br>
+Research is not a problem solving, When we do some problem solving we do some research.
+The main focus is to learn from the lab.Sometime strong belive is not correct.For now it is ok for learning new things.
+But in some case it should have some counter question,arguments.
+Research question doesn't mean problem statement- For understading the research .
+Ask others about most effective way is important,
+What can we do for it? - what can we for some specification statement?
+Difference between mockup and handsketch or ppt- From the mockup we can think different perspective, and the research question will be understandable by everyone.

+When we want to learn something new we should be confused, if i always beleive on my own belief maybe its not right all the time.
+I would be confused untill passed masters grade.

+Talk with toufik san: